Are we chasing ghosts? Quantifying unattributable polarization, and attributing the rest to annotator groups: Introduction

+One alternative is using \emph{polarization}, which correlates better with human judgments and is much less sensitive to different group sizes \cite{Pavlopoulos2023, pavlopoulos-likas-2024}.
+While we can detect polarization, there is little work on how to detect whether it is \emph{actually caused by marginalized groups}.
+Our work thus tries to answer the following Research Question:

+\begin{researchquestion} How much polarization can we practically attribute to annotator subgroups given existing datasets? \end{researchquestion}

+While prior work assumed that all polarization can be explained and attributed to some known or latent annotator characteristic, through the exhaustive creation of theoretical annotator groups our study discovers the existence of ``inherent polarization'', which cannot be attributed to \emph{any possible group} of annotators--known or unknown (Finding~\ref{finding:inherent}).
+This phenomenon could be attributed to the overall polarization of the data, or the limited number of annotations per item in many \ac{nlp} datasets.
+In any case, it establishes a hard limit on how much information we can gain from polarized items.

+We also discover that polarization across comments has a \emph{direction}, preventing us from aggregating annotations on the dataset level to circumvent annotation sparsity (Finding~\ref{finding:conflicting}).
+Our analysis then pivots to estimating the number of annotators needed for robust polarization attribution, finding that no more than 20 annotators are typically needed, and that polarization reliability is asymptotically capped, even when both annotated items and annotations per item are abundant (with some caveats--see Finding~\ref{finding:ann-size}).
+These results suggest that current \ac{nlp} datasets may not have sufficient information for a thorough analysis of annotator behaviors, especially for highly subjective tasks.

-We instead propose the \emph{apunim (``Aposteriori Unimodality'') metric}.
-Unlike previous methods which provide only a binary decision (yes/no attribution)~\cite{pavlopoulos-likas-2024, sokratis}, \emph{apunim} quantifies the level of attribution for each annotator subgroup (Figure~\ref{fig:apunim_example}).
-Additionally, unlike previous approaches which only work on a comment-to-comment basis, \emph{apunim} generalizes results for all annotated comments (or ``items'', since the metric is generalizable to many domains), which is particularly important for our formulation due to the typically limited number of annotations per item.
-By considering the entire set of items, \emph{apunim} helps to identify genuine polarization and distinguish it from chance attribution, which is essential when analyzing large datasets.
-Our contributions are:
+In order to solve these issues we introduce a new metric--``\emph{apunim}''--that attributes polarization to specific annotator groups and develop a parametric test for statistical significance.
+Our metric is generalizable across any domain and modality (e.g., video/image classification) and, unlike previous approaches, enables \emph{quantitative} comparisons across datasets.
+By considering the entire set of comments in a dataset \emph{apunim} helps to identify genuine polarization and distinguish it from chance attribution, which is essential when analyzing large datasets without large annotator counts per item.
+Even in cases where unattributable polarization exists, \emph{apunim} is capable of detecting general patterns of polarization across multiple groups.

-\begin{enumerate} \item We introduce a new metric that quantifies polarization, which can be attributed to specific annotator groups, and we develop a parametric test for statistical significance.
-This metric works for both single-label and multi-label annotation setups, is generalizable across any domain and modality (e.g., video/image classification, toxicity/hate-speech detection) and enables quantitative comparisons across datasets and dimensions (e.g., gender, race, political affiliation).

-\item We discover issues not yet acknowledged in literature (\S\ref{sec:methodology}).
-We are the first to report the existence of \emph{inherent polarization}: most annotated items having some degree of polarization that cannot be attributed to \emph{any possible partition} of annotators.
-We also find that annotator groups may exhibit opposing polarization attribution between items, which can cancel each other out when not handled properly.